rotki/rotki/docs/installation_guide.rst

 ^^^^^^^^^^^^^^^^^^^^

 1. Get `python 3.10 <https://www.python.org/downloads/release/python-31011/>`_ (3.10 is required due to some rotki dependencies).
 Make sure to download the 64-bit version of python if your version of Windows is 64-bit!
 If you're unsure of what Windows version you have, you can check in Control Panel -> System and Security -> System.
 2. For some reason python does not always install to the Path variable in Windows.
 To ensure you have the necessary python directories referenced, go to Control Panel -> System -> Advanced system settings -> Advanced (tab) -> Environment Variables...
-In the Environment Variables... dialog under "System Varaiables" open the "Path" variable and ensure that both the root python directory as well as the ``\Scripts\`` subdirectory are included.
+In the Environment Variables... dialog under "System Variables" open the "Path" variable and ensure that both the root python directory as well as the ``\Scripts\`` subdirectory are included.
 If they are not, add them one by one by clicking "New" and then "Browse" and locating the correct directories.
 NOTE: By default the Windows MSI installer place python in the ``C:\Users\<username>\AppData\Local\Programs\`` directory.
 3. To test if you have entered python correctly into the Path variable, open a command prompt and type in ``python`` then hit Enter.
 The python cli should run and you should see the python version you installed depicted above the prompt.
 Press CTRL+Z, then Enter to exit.

     ..
 NOTE::